(c) 2000,2021 Peter McCollum

 The ST-2A is one of the earlier models in a long series of equipment.
 The purpose of a surveillance transmitter (ST) is to transmit the sounds (conversations) from within a room to a person or recording device monitoring a receiver nearby.
 For example, an ST may be hidden in a hotel room before the targeted person arrives, and the opposition can set up equipment on an adjacent floor to monitor and record any conversations that take place.

 The ST-2A as shown in the manual.
-The mic is likely a Shure MC11.
+The mic is a Shure MC-11.

 Referencing the picture above, the major components in the unit, from left to right, are: power transformer, low-voltage rectifiers and filters board, high-voltage rectifiers and filters board, audio board (3 transistors plus a deviation adjustment pot), and RF board.